jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Soul color:** Red
 *   **Intelligence:** Automaton-like

-Raising reanimated skeletons requires Cthonic magic to animate bone.
+Raising reanimated skeletons requires Cthonic magic to animate bones.
+This requires a skeleton that is more or less whole.
 They are not intelligent, and mindlessly obey the commands of their creators.
 The Archon Igedeng grants this power to his cultists.
+Skeletons often appear in large numbers and wield melee or ranged weapons to attack.

 #### Zombies